-2.10.a.
+- 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-2.10.b.
-In addition to the program director, programs must have the minimum number of core faculty members who are certified in cardiovascular disease by the ABIM or the AOBIM based on the number of approved fellow positions, as follows: ^(Core)
+(Core) - 2.10.b.
+In addition to the program director, programs must have the minimum number of core faculty members who are certified in hematology and/or medical oncology by the ABIM or the AOBIM based on the number of approved fellow positions, as follows: (Core)